MICHELLE PINI is a communicator at heart. She is also an enthusiastic advocate for social equity, human rights, community and the environment.

 Michelle’s prior marketing career within the wine industry spanned over 20 years and included corporate management roles as well as her own marketing consultancy.

-Michelle has a Bachelor of Arts in Social Sciences, a Graduate Diploma in Professional Writing and is completing a Master of Communication.
+Michelle has a Bachelor of Arts in Social Sciences and a Masters of Communication.

 Apart from developing her journalism career, Michelle is active in the community and lives in Melbourne with her partner and two daughters.